 The winner of international awards, he received too a study grant from the German People’s Foundation for Study, and also from the Yehudi Menuhin foundation ‘Live music now’.

 Andreas Willwohl has from 2001 to 2013 been principal violist in the Berlin Radio Symphony Orchestra.

-In 2011 Andreas Willwohl was appointed professor at Nuremberg University of Music, and he has given master classes around the world.
+In 2011 Andreas Willwohl was appointed professor at Nuremberg University of Music, from 2018 to 2021 he was also a visiting professor at Frankfurt University of Music and Performing Arts.
+He has given master classes around the world.

 After one of his appearances at the Berlin Philharmonie, a critic wrote: “Not since the Alban Berg Quartet’s Thomas Kakuska have I found the performance of a violist in a chamber music ensemble so utterly convincing.”
 Andreas Willwohl plays an instrument by Stefan Peter Greiner with a bow by Dominique Peccatte.